Hail to the Thief: Recording

-Most electronic elements were not overdubbed, but recorded live in the studio.
-Greenwood used the music programming language Max to sample and manipulate the band's playing; for example, he used it to process his guitar on "Go To Sleep", creating a random stuttering effect.
-He continued to use modular synthesisers and the ondes Martenot, an early electronic instrument similar to a theremin.
+The lead guitarist, Jonny Greenwood, used the music programming language Max to manipulate the band's playing.
+For example, he used it to process his guitar on "Go to Sleep", creating a random stuttering effect.
+He also continued to use modular synthesisers and the ondes Martenot, an early electronic instrument similar to a theremin.
 After having used effects pedals heavily on previous albums, he challenged himself to create interesting guitar parts without effects.

 Inspired by the Beatles, Radiohead tried to keep the songs concise.
 The opening track, "2 + 2 = 5", was recorded as a studio test and finished in two hours.
-Radiohead struggled to record "There There"; after rerecording it in their Oxfordshire studio, Yorke was so relieved to have captured it he wept, feeling it was the band's best work.
-Radiohead had recorded an electronic version of "I Will" in the Kid A and Amnesiac sessions, but abandoned it as "dodgy Kraftwerk"; components of this recording were used to create "Like Spinning Plates" on Amnesiac.
-For Hail to the Thief, the band sought to "get to the core of what's good about the song" and not be distracted by production details or new sounds, settling on a stripped-back arrangement.
+Radiohead struggled to record "There There"; after rerecording it in their Oxfordshire studio, Yorke was so relieved to have captured it he wept, feeling it was their best work.
+Radiohead had recorded an electronic version of "I Will" in the Kid A and Amnesiac sessions, but abandoned it as "dodgy Kraftwerk".
+They used components of this version to create "Like Spinning Plates" on Amnesiac.
+For Hail to the Thief, they sought to "get to the core of what's good about the song" and not be distracted by production details or new sounds, settling on a stripped-back arrangement.

 Radiohead recorded most of Hail to the Thief in two weeks, with additional recording and mixing at their studio in Oxfordshire, England, in late 2002 and early 2003.
 The guitarist Ed O'Brien told Rolling Stone that Hail to the Thief was the first Radiohead album "where, at the end of making it, we haven't wanted to kill each other".
-However, mixing and sequencing created conflict; according to Yorke, "There was a long sustained period during which we lived with it but it wasn't completely finished, so you get attached to versions and we had big rows about it."
+However, mixing and choosing the track list created conflict.
+According to Yorke, "There was a long sustained period during which we lived with it but it wasn't completely finished, so you get attached to versions and we had big rows about it."
+He said later that finishing the record was "particularly messy and fraught, we were very proud of it but there was a taste left in our mouths, it was a dark time in so many ways".
 According to Selway, "We started quickly.
 Then it... had more requirements."
-Godrich estimated that rough mixes from the Los Angeles sessions were used for a third of the album.
+Godrich estimated that a third of the album comprises rough mixes from the Los Angeles sessions.